hknd23/idcempy/docs/idcempy_tutorial.rst

 .. testcode::

-  # First, you should define a list of variable names of X, Z, and Y.
+  # First, define a list of variable names of X, Z, and Y.
   # X = Column names of covariates (from `DataFrame`) used in ordered probit stage.
   # Z = Column names of covariates (from `DataFrame`) used in split-population stage.
   # Y = Column name of ordinal outcome variable (from `DataFrame`).